tomas-silhavy/kef_lsx_edge_driver/README.md

 - Directly set via slider in SmartThings app

 ### Source Selection
 Select from available input sources via SmartThings app.

-The driver automatically configures "never standby" mode when switching sources.
+### Standby Time Control
+Configure automatic standby timeout in device settings:
+- **20 minutes** (default)
+- **60 minutes**
+- **Never**

+**How it works:**
+- Changes made in SmartThings are sent to speaker immediately
+- Changes made in KEF Connect app are detected on next refresh
+- Pull-to-refresh or wait 30 seconds to sync
+- Check driver logs to see if speaker and preference are in sync

 ### Status Refresh
-Tap refresh to query current volume and source from the speaker.
+- **Automatic**: Updates every 30 seconds
+- **Manual**: Pull down to refresh in SmartThings app
+- Updates volume, source, on/off state, and standby time

 ## Troubleshooting